Ponchatoula man shot to death at the Albany Tourist Information Center, one person in custody

 According to the Livingston Parish Sheriff's Office, the shooting happened at the welcome area along Catholic Hall Road around 4 p.m.

-Deputies said after a domestic-related fight, 68-year-old Edward Louque shot 67-year-old Berry Roussel of Ponchatoula, who died at the scene.
+Deputies said after a domestic-related fight, 68-year-old Edward Louque shot 67-year-old Barry Roussel of Ponchatoula, who died at the scene.
 Louque was arrested and booked for second-degree murder.

 Trending News